Mexico’s 201st “Aztec Eagles” Fighter Squadron WWII

 5

-Formation of the 201st Mexican Fighter Squadron at Randolph Field, Texas
+Formation of the 201st Mexican Fighter Squadron at Randolph Field, Texas.
+Photograph Dr. Mario Longoria Collection.

 The 201st FS arrived at Randolph Field, San Antonio, Texas, in July 1944 for their initial phase of training.